peopledoc/peon/README.md

   - `logger.level`: one of `error`, `info`, `debug`.

 **Notes:**
-- The user running peon must have writing rights on `workingDirectory` and `publicDirectory`.
+- The user running peon must have writing rights on `workingDirectory`, `outputDirectory` and `statusDirectory`.
+- You can setup peon so that both build outputs and status pages are stored in the same directory, but in this case, make sure that `statusDirectory` is a subdirectory of `outputDirectory`.
 - Do not watch a repository that also emits webhooks, it will conflict.

 ### Running peon